dyweb/redis-cache/README.md

 - Support PSR-6
 - Store and manage keys in different namespaces
 - Use with fluent interface
-- Use lazy recording for better performance
+- Utilize lazy recording for better performance
 - Utilize additional in-memory cache to reduce I/O
+- No dependencies except PSR-6 interfaces

 ## Requirements